reuben-john/hands-on-rust/chapter-2/notes.md

 Vectors are a type of array that you can push values onto.
 This way they are dynamically sized.
 They are created using vec! to convert a list to a vector.
 You can also create a new empty list using Vec::new() The macro vec! is the preferred method

+you can use loop as a while loop.
+You break it out manually via break